certainty/madmacs/README.md

 ## Keybindings

 The global keybinds are available in the leader map via `SPC`.

 Mode specific leader bindings are available (if they exist) under the local leader `,`.

+Use `M-o` in any mode that is supported by [casual suite](https://github.com/kickingvegas/casual-suite) to fire up the transient menu.

 ## Screenshots